pelzolga123/React-Calculator/README.md

 <img src="https://i.ibb.co/6FrQnrm/Screenshot-from-2020-03-11-17-59-00.png" alt="Screenshot-from-2020-03-11-17-59-00" border="0">

 ## About The Project
-Calculator is simple app, that emulates calculator and has same functionality.
+The calculator is a simple app, that emulates a calculator and has the same functionality.

 ## Live version
 [Calculator](https://ancient-plains-28217.herokuapp.com/)